FastComments/fastcomments-blog/src/content/(10-05-2021) Adding Commenting to Notion Pages.md

 # [postlink]Adding Commenting to Notion Pages[/postlink]

 {{#unless isPost}}
-Want to add comments to your Notion.so pages?
+Want to add comments to your Notion pages?
 We have you covered.
 {{/unless}}

 {{#isPost}}